About documentation editors

 Writers and developers have very strongly-held opinions about computer keyboards.
-Well, they have strongly-held opinions about a lot of other things too, like documentation editors and such tools.
-But most writers and programmers see their keyboard as a precision instrument that they rely upon in order to be able to perform their craft.
-The resistance of the key when you push it, the tactile response, the spacing of the keys and even the sound that they make are critical factors that we weigh when we find the ones that are right for us.
+Well, they have strongly-held opinions about many other things, too, like documentation editors and such tools.
+But most writers and programmers see their keyboard as a precision instrument they rely upon to perform their craft.
+The resistance of the key when you push it, the tactile response, the spacing of the keys, and even the sound they make are critical factors that we weigh when we find the ones that are right for us.

+Help your developers understand the code paths from request ingress to egress based on a searchable tree view from our fluid Snippet Studio.
 Within Swimm’s Documentation Editor, the snippet studio helps you visualize and narrate these paths in coherent documentation that will always stay in lock-step synchronization with your code.
-Help your developers understand the code paths from request ingress to egress, based on a searchable tree view from our fluid Snippet Studio.
-With Swimm, you control how much context is needed in order for your narrative to make sense, with the help of our fluid code selection tool:
+With Swimm, you control how much context is needed for your narrative to make sense, with the help of our fluid code selection tool:

 Writing in Swimm is about building on the code in a way that strengthens the coupling between your narrative and the code.
 Our Snippet Studio helps you select just the right amount of context, but you can go even further with Swimm’s Fluid Smart Text feature.

 Pull classes, variables, constants or any other token from your example snippets to your text with simple auto-completion without having your hands ever leave the keyboard: